 The wonderfully soft Lost in Translation shows an opposite side to the neon-lit excitement of typical Tokyo.

 This 2003 comedy-drama features Bill Murray as Bob Harris, an actor past his prime who goes to Tokyo to film a commercial.
-There, he bonds with up-and-comer Charlotte (Scarlett Johansson) during his stay.
+There, he bonds with Charlotte (played by Scarlett Johansson) during his stay.

 Themes of alienation and yearning spread throughout the film as Bob and Charlotte feel displaced from their own worlds.
-They rely on each other while stuck in this foreign culture.
+They rely on each other while stuck in this foreign culture together.

-While the film's depiction of Tokyo and Japan may seem surface-level and stereotypical, Lost in Translation is the type of romance that fits in the idyllic atmosphere of the city.
-A true hipster romance.
+While the film's depiction of Tokyo and Japan may seem surface-level and stereotypical, Lost in Translation is the type of romance that truly fits the idyllic atmosphere of the city.
+A real hipster romance.

 1. Tokyo Story (1953)